danielnuriyev/engineering-blog/programming-languages.md

   - do not need concurrency inside a single process, for example, when you use AWS Lambda
   - code that uses CPU does not need to be blazingly fast

-I think that generally best option is Rust.
+The generally best option is Rust.
+I would still use Go for a high throughput API.
 But look at the specific considerations of your project.
 Don't be a "I am a JavaScript programmer" type of person.

+One rarely used language worth mentioning is Raku (Perl 6).
+Together with Rust it is great for long running backend processes with complex code but it does not have corporate support nor does they have a comparably large number of developers and users.

 ## Data

 Python is the default.
 If you need concurrency and speed, consider Julia.

+## Scripting

+Scripting requires simple code.
+Usually performance is not required.
+Python is the best.

 ## OS and Hardware